Survival for bone cancer

 Survival depends on different factors.
 So no one can tell you exactly how long you will live.

 Doctors usually work out the outlook for a certain disease by looking at large groups of people.
-Because this cancer is less common, survival is harder to estimate than for other, more common cancers.
+Because this cancer is less common, survival estimates are more uncertain than for other, more common cancers.

 Some of the statistics have to be based on a small number of people.
 Remember, they can't tell you what will happen in your individual case.

-You can also talk about this to the Cancer Research UK nurses on freephone 0808 800 4040, from 9am to 5pm, Monday to Friday.
+Your doctor can give you more information about your own outlook (prognosis).
+You can also talk about this to the Cancer Research UK information nurses on freephone 0808 800 4040, from 9am to 5pm, Monday to Friday.

 Primary and secondary bone cancer